ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 not significant.

 The client MUST NOT send a WebTransport request until it has received the setting indicating WebTransport support from the server.

+\[\[RFC editor: please remove the following paragraph before publication.]]

 Similarly, the server MUST NOT process any incoming WebTransport requests until the client settings have been received, as the client may be using a version of the WebTransport extension that is different from the one used by the server.

 Because WebTransport over HTTP/3 requires support for HTTP/3 datagrams and the Capsule Protocol, both the client and the server MUST indicate support for